codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-create.md

 We created Environments, one of the three core entities essential for GitOps promotions.
 Now, it’s time to create another core entity: Products.

 Products not only bridge the gap between environments and applications but also amplify the capabilities of your applications by grouping and managing them as cohesive units.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-products/apps-grouped-by-product.png"
+	url="/images/gitops-products/apps-grouped-by-product.png"
+	alt="Products quick start: Representation of a product in Codefresh GitOps" caption="Products quick start: Representation of a product in Codefresh GitOps" max-width="60%"
+%}

+## Why create products?

+Here are a few reasons why you would want to create products to manage your applications.

+* **Bridging applications and environments**
+  Products create a vital link between applications and their environments.
+By grouping applications within a product, you gain visibility and control over their deployment paths, ensuring all components move through environments together.

+* **Unified application promotion and deployment**
+  Managing individual Argo CD applications across multiple environments can become complex.
+Products simplify this by grouping related applications, enabling efficient, cohesive management and promotion.

+* **Effortless creation**
+  Creating a product is as simple as creating an environment.
+You can do so directly from the UI, declaratively by annotating application manifests, or even when creating applications themselves.

 * If you clicked **Create Product** from the Environments page in the previous quick start, you can continue with defining the settings for the new product.
 * If not, follow the steps in this quick start and create your first product.